OMNIFUELED GASIFIER/WATER-HEATER/ENERGY SYSTEM

-I have a design for a gasifier that I want to share with the world.
-It is the culmination of my 38 years of work in the field, and I think it will solve many of the problems that now plague those modeled after the old WWII Imbert gasifiers.
-While many recent improvements have been made by dedicated gasifier enthusiasts, it is still an evolving technology, with much scope for new approaches and improvements in the utilization of huge quantities of locally-available waste biomass fuel sources.
+This gasifier design is the culmination of my 42 years of work on this technology, and I think it will solve many of the problems that now plague those modeled after the old WWII gasifiers.
+While many recent improvements have been made by dedicated gasifier enthusiasts, it is still an evolving technology, with much scope for new approaches and improvements in the utilization of huge quantities of locally-available waste biomass and hydrocarbon fuel sources.
 Biomass- and waste-fueled energy has the potential to contribute much more to global green energy demands.
-To learn more on this subject, read my Department of Energy report on “Biomass Energy, State of the Technology, Present Obstacles and Future Potential” at
+To learn more on this subject, read my Department of Energy report on “Biomass Energy, State of the Technology, Present Obstacles and Future Potential” at http://www.fundamentalform.com/html/doe_report-1.html

-This latest design, a gasifier/hot water heater I have named Round John Virgin, Roundy for short, honoring the comfort of the winter hearth.
-Virgin doesn’t apply yet, as it’s still in the womb, so to speak...but just wait ‘till she gets in heat!
-Roundy is large household size, 110,000Btu/hr, 32kWe, which will heat water for heating needs or generate electricity through a genset fueled from the gasifier.
+This latest design, embodied in both a gasifier/hot water heater and a gasifier/hot air heater, named Roundy Water and Roundy Air, are large household size, 110,000Btu/hr, 32kWh, which will heat water for heating needs or generate electricity through a genset fueled from the gasifier.

-Actually, since this is a radical take-off from previous prototypes, I don’t know how much energy Roundy will put out in practice……could be substantially more than 32kWe, or less.
-I expect a very large turn-down ratio, at least 20/1 in combustion mode, with very high efficiencies in condensation mode, perhaps 95% of the High Heat of wet fuels (most furnaces are rated at Low Heat efficiency, since they don’t condense the moisture to get back the heat of vaporization.
-Since green biomass can often be half water, this represents a significant increase in energy available from condensing the woodgas or exhaust).
+The heat output rating of 110,000 Btu/hr = 32kWh, is estimated for condensation mode.
+Actually, since this is a radical take-off from previous prototypes, I don’t know how much energy Roundy will put out in practice…… could be substantially more than 32kWe, especially when responding to an internal combustion engine vacuum.
+I expect a very large turn-down ratio, at least 20/1 in combustion mode, with very high efficiencies in condensation mode, perhaps 95% of the High Heat content of wet fuels.
+Most furnaces are rated at Low Heat (dry weight basis) efficiency, discounting the moisture in the wood, since condensation does not occur, thus losing the heat of vaporization.
+So a 100% efficient furnace is still passing steam-heat out the stack.
+Since green biomass can often be half water, and the other half of bone-dry wood combusts with more Oxygen from the air into more-than-its-weight of additional water vapor!
+This represents a significant increase in energy available from condensing the woodgas or exhaust.
+This and the exhaust-scrubbing advantage to condensing the exhaust is the reason the heat-exchanger on this furnace is so huge (84 sq.ft.)

 Since this unit has not been built yet, I don’t know the performance parameters it will exhibit in actual operation, but I expect it to create a high quality gas, clean enough after the condensing heat exchanger (CHX) for the engine without further cyclone separators or filters.
-There will be an operating range where the gas is the cleanest, and another condensing range where efficiencies of both gas and hot water production are highest.
+There will be an operating range where the gas is the cleanest, and another condensing range where efficiencies of both gas and hot water production are highest, and an upward range where exhaust is too hot to condense.
 These parameters will have to be tested to know for sure.

 Any fuel that will fit in the hopper and produce a combustible gas can be gasified ~ logs, chips from the tree trimmers, bark, sawdust, corn cobs, leaves, wood-, straw-, municipal solid waste-pellets, green and wet biomass (up to 2/3 water, at least for the water-heating mode), household and farm waste, etc. Ideally, anything that will burn can be vaporized or gasified and turned into a fuel.

 A quality fuel gas contains mainly Carbon Monoxide (CO) and Hydrogen (H2), combustible gases, along with the 79% Nitrogen (N2) from the air and the considerable water vapor (H2O) generated by the combustion chemistry as well as held in the fuel.
 Ideally, the Nitrogen Oxide (NOx) content is very low, and soot, hydrocarbons and other smoke pollutants are non-existent.
 The steam can mostly condense on grains of fly-ash and the cleansing rain will scrub the gas clean in a properly designed HX.
-However, the difference between ideal and practical has been significant in the history of gasification, largely because waste fuels are not homogeneous and meterable like gasoline and natural gas.
-The pieces gasify at different rates, and the difference in moisture, ash, elemental composition, slagging temperature, oxygen and CO2 penetration, feed considerations, etc. present many uncontrolled variables.
+However, the difference between ideal and practical has been significant in the history of gasification, largely because waste fuels are not homogeneous and measurable like gasoline and natural gas.
+The pieces gasify at different rates, and the difference in moisture, ash, elemental composition, slagging temperature, oxygen and CO2 penetration of the coal-bed, feed considerations, etc. present many uncontrolled variables.
 These challenges have been grist for my explorations into this technology.
-Round John has been designed from the following
+Roundy has been designed from the following

 OBSERVATIONS AND DISCOVERIES: